AI-SEO & GEO

 Examples of quotable structure:

-- “ChatGPT Search retrieves live web content for 31% of queries, making real-time crawlability a citation requirement rather than an optional enhancement.”
+- “ChatGPT Search retrieves live web content for a growing share of queries, making real-time crawlability a citation requirement rather than an optional enhancement.”

-- “ChatGPT referral traffic converts at 15.9% compared to 1.76% for Google organic — the highest conversion rate of any AI referral source.”
+- “ChatGPT referral traffic converts at 15.9% compared to 1.76% for Google organic — the highest conversion rate of any AI referral source measured in single-client B2B benchmarks.”

 These are not introductory sentences — they are engineered extraction points.